7 Best Wholesale Real Estate Courses (2026)

 Can a Beginner Learn to Wholesale Real Estate?

-I’ve been doing this for the better part of two decades, and I can confidently say that the hardest part of wholesaling as a beginner is not learning how to wholesale.
-No, the real learning curve is simply gaining the confidence to even get started.
-It’s having the confidence to make that first offer, to talk to that agent, to network with cash buyers.
-Of course, confidence comes with knowing the source material, but applying it for the first time on a deal with a margin of error that’s less than $5,000–$10,000 can be nerve-racking.
-That’s why it’s so important to complement coursework with live coaching.
-Having someone who has been exactly where you want to be in your corner is invaluable and can turn the tide of any deal.
+After more than a decade doing this, I can tell you the hardest part of wholesaling as a beginner isn't learning how to wholesale.
+The real learning curve is gaining the confidence to start — to make that first offer, call that agent, network with cash buyers.
+Confidence comes from knowing the material, but applying it for the first time on a live deal, where the margin for error can be just a few thousand dollars, is nerve-racking.
+That's exactly why coursework alone isn't enough — having someone who's already been where you want to go, on a live coaching call, can turn the tide of a deal.

 - How to calculate After-Repair Value (ARV) and Maximum Allowable Offer (MAO) using the 70% Rule